gladysbabs/Prediction-of-Product-Sales/README.md

 We therefore need to improve the predictive performance of the linear regression model.

 ### The Default Random Forest Model
-I also went ahead and tested the predictive performance of the Item_Outlet_Sales using the Random forest model, which accounted for about 57% variation in the Item_Outlet_Sales in the test set using the features in X_test, while the training set had its r2_score at 0.97 showing that the model is performing very poorly on unseen data and too well on training data.
+I also went ahead and tested the predictive performance of the Item_Outlet_Sales using the Random forest model, which accounted for about 57% variation in the Item_Outlet_Sales in the test set using the features in X_test, while the training set had its R2-Score at 0.97 showing that the model is performing very poorly on unseen data and too well on training data.
 This indeed shows that the model is overfitting.

 ## COMPARISON RESULTS
 ### The Default Random Forest Model Vs. Linear Regression Model

-For the test data, the default Random Forest model has a lower MAE(796.14) compared to the linear regression model MAE(831.44), indicating that Random Forest Model performs better in terms of prediction accuracy.
+For the test data, the default Random Forest model has a lower MAE(796.14) compared to the linear regression model MAE(831.44), indicating that the default Random Forest Model performs better in terms of prediction accuracy.
-However, the linear regression model has a slightly higher R2-score (58%) than the R2-score of the Random Forest Model (57%).
-This indicates that the linear regression model performs marginally better in explaining the variance in the target variable compared to the Random Forest Model.The difference between the R2-scores of the two models is relatively small, suggesting that their performance in this aspect is comparable.
+However, the linear regression model has a slightly higher R2-Score (58%) than the R2-Score of the default Random Forest Model (57%).
+This indicates that the linear regression model performs marginally better in explaining the variance in the target variable compared to the default Random Forest Model.The difference between the R2-Scores of the two models is relatively small, suggesting that their performance in this aspect is comparable.

-In summary, when I consider the MAE and r_2 score values, the Random Forest model appears to be a better choice.
+In summary, when I consider the MAE and R2-Score values, the default Random Forest model appears to be a better choice.

 ### Random Forest Model Vs. Tuned Random Forest Model

 - The tuned model's MAE is slightly lower on the test set (762.32) compared to the default model (796.14), indicating improved accuracy.
 - The tuned model's MSE is also lower on the test set (1,168,953.33) compared to the default model (1,270,475.71), indicating better performance in terms of error.
 - The tuned model's RMSE is lower on the test set (1,081.18) compared to the default model (1,127.15), further confirming improved accuracy.
-- The tuned model's R2 score is higher (0.60) compared to the default model (0.57), indicating that the tuned model explains more variance in the target variable.
+- The tuned model's R2-Score is higher (0.60) compared to the default model (0.57), indicating that the tuned model explains more variance in the target variable.

 With an overview of all the metrics,the performance of the tuned Random Forest model has improved compared to the default Random Forest model,showing the effectiveness of tuning a model.